sap-tutorials/Tutorials/tutorials/hana-dbx-extension/hana-dbx-extension.md

      ![Download Visual Studio Code](downloadVSCode.png)

-2. Open Visual Studio Code and install the [SAP HANA database explorer for Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=SAPSE.hana-database-explorer) from the Extensions Marketplace.
+2. Open Visual Studio Code and install the [SAP HANA database explorer Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=SAPSE.hana-database-explorer) from the Extensions marketplace.

     >For more information about the latest features and version updates to the extension, you can refer to the **CHANGELOG** tab.